HonzoNebro/My-Shared-Compendia-PF2e-V12/README.md

 # Credits

+All the authors of the My Shared Compendia module that this one is but a fork of (https://github.com/stschoelzel/My-Shared-Compendia).
 Credit for the cleaner version goes to [npiani](https://github.com/npiani).
 Process explained by [/u/solfolango](https://www.reddit.com/u/solfolango) on [/r/FoundryVTT](https://www.reddit.com/r/FoundryVTT/comments/fvw3c7/how_to_create_a_tiny_module_for_shared_content/).
-And all the authors of the My Shared Compendia module that this one is but a fork of (https://github.com/stschoelzel/My-Shared-Compendia)